 Background and purpose

-For the treatment of Myotonic Dystrophy type 1, promising new therapeutic strategies are currently being developed which need to be tested in clinical trials/research studies.
+For the treatment of Myotonic Dystrophy, promising new therapeutic strategies are currently being developed which need to be tested in clinical trials/research studies.
 This registry will make the recruitment of Myotonic Dystrophy patients for trials or studies easier by helping to identify suitable patients for particular trials or studies and by enabling them to be contacted and informed quickly when there is a trial or study they might be interested in.
 More information

 Advantages for patients

-If you are a patient affected by Myotonic Dystrophy type 1 and register here, we can direct you to clinical trials and research results (such as new treatments) that might be of specific interest to you.
+If you are a patient affected by Myotonic Dystrophy and register here, we can direct you to clinical trials and research results (such as new treatments) that might be of specific interest to you.
 In addition, by registering you are helping researchers obtain precise data about the prevalence of Myotonic Dystrophy, which could be of benefit to all affected patients.
 More information

 The required data will be asked for in a two-part questionnaire.